rust-embedded/rust-raspberrypi-OS-tutorials/02_runtime_init/README.md

 ## tl;dr

-We extend `cpu.S` to call into Rust code for the first time.
-There,we zero the [bss] section before execution is halted with a call to `panic()`.
-Check out `make qemu` again to see the additional code run.
+- We extend `cpu.S` to call into Rust code for the first time.
+There, we zero the [bss] section before execution is halted with a call to `panic()`.
+- Check out `make qemu` again to see the additional code run.

 ## Notable additions